zerasul/mdbook_en/14sound/sound.md

 * It only uses Z80.
 * Developed just to minimize the CPU having to decode the sound.
-* It allows to send FM and PSG sound at the same time, using the channels both to send sound or the different samples; being able to reach up to 13 sound channels (5FM + 4PCM + 4PSG).
+* It allows FM and PSG sound at the same time, using the channels both to send sound or the different samples; being able to reach up to 13 sound channels (5FM + 4PCM + 4PSG).
 * It allows you to play sound effects in PCM format with 16 priority levels; this is useful when working with different sources.

 ### XGM2

-It is important to know that a second version of the XGM Driver was released in January 2024; this driver are included in the SGDK 2.00 version.
+It is important to know that a second version of the XGM Driver was released in January 2024; this driver is included in the SGDK 2.00 version.
 This driver includes improvements with respect to the previous version since it had many problems when compiling and generating the binary files; since they consumed a lot of space in the ROM (20/25% of the ROM could be the music).
 This new Driver contains the next features:

 * Runs 100% on the Z80 (uses the m68K to calculate the times).
 * Support for music pause and playback.